stevan/ELO/EXAMPLES.md

 The first thing you might notice, based on your computer of course, is that it is almost certainly not running at 60fps.
 On my laptop it tends to run around 30fps.
-This is due to all sorts of factors, but one is almost certainly Perl I/O buffering to the terminal.
+This is due to all sorts of factors, but if we give it a high FPS it will always try it's best.

-So we could fix this in any number of ways, but this is Perl, and we should lean into our strengths and go back to our roots in the shell.
-Since the animation is just a stream of text (as explained above) we can just pipe it in the shell to `cat` like so:
+But ignore that, it doesn't matter.
+The cool tricks are what you can do with this output.

+First, as mentioned above, we can pipe this to another process.
+The simplest one being `cat`.

 `perl -Ilib examples/display/shader.pl 60 60 120 10 | cat`

-You might notice, again depending on your computer, that it is running faster (or at least appears to be based on the "fps" displayed in the output).
-On my laptop it manages a bit more, around 40-45fps.
-My assumption here is that, from perl's point of view, writing the animation stream to a pipe is faster than writing data to a terminal device, and this is because ... "buffering" :)

-The result of this is that perl can output the animation stream faster and so from the ELO timing side, it appears to acheive a higher fps.

-To me, the overall animation appears smoother, which could be a number of things:

-1. The `cat` tool is printing to the screen in very large chunks, whereas `perl` is printing much smaller chucks
-2. Higher FPS will always result in a smoother animation
-    - This is especially true because our animation uses the current `time` as one of it's seeds
-    - Which means long render times result in a choppier animation
-3. My FPS calculations are total garbage, and so it is just nonsense
-    - This is a possibility, but I think I did okay with that bit, who knows.

-So, this is great, we managed to get an additional 10-15fps, but we actually do better than that.
-As mentioned above, we can use shell redirection to send the animation stream to a file.
+As also mentioned above, we can use shell redirection to send the animation stream to a file.
 And since it is just a text file we can read it like any other file.

 For this trick, it is just easier if you create the log file first.
 So just make a `shader.log` file somewhere you can easily access it.
 Then open one terminal and run the following command: